qrutyy/ldd/README.md

 *Now you see the DM output.*

 ### xorrand
-Used these steps to reproduce provided plots.
+Use these steps to reproduce provided plots.
 ```bash
 gcc xorrand.c -o xorrand -O2
 ./xorrand n >> testrand.txt